exasol/r-exasol/README.md

 ## Status

 The low-level methods as regards exa.readData, exa.writeData and exa.createScript may work as expected, so should the DBI connection methods (dbConnect etc.; all tests passed).
-DBI querying methods still need some improvement, but errors are mostly related to encoding and identifiers, so these may do as well.
+DBI querying methods also get close to being error-free: encoding and quoting should work properly, there could be errors about data type conversion.
-Writing tests have not yet been implemented, but it hopefully happens in the near future.
+Writing tests have not yet been implemented (only quick-tests), but it hopefully happens in the near future.

 Code coverage of tests: